okx/okexchain-docs/building-modules/wasm-module/bytecraft.md

 cargo install cosmwasm-check
 ```

-## Use Bytecraft with OKTC Testnet
+## Use Bytecraft with OKTC testnet

 ### Getting Started